swaptacular/swpt_accounts/protocol.rst

 AccountChange
 -------------

-Emitted when there is a meaningful change in the state of an account, or to remind that an account still exists.
+Emitted when there has been a meaningful change in the state of an account, or to remind that an account still exists.

 debtor_id : int64
    The ID of the debtor.